 - Penalty points from 1 to 5 will be given for less serious offences. - Penalty points from 6 to 20 will be given for more serious offences.
 An offender with a total of 20 penalty points will have to attend a 1 1⁄2 -hour detention on Friday afternoon from 12h45 to 14h15. - Attending detention will cancel the 20 penalty points.
 Failure to attend detention will result in the offender being given 10 penalty points, which will be added to his previous points.
-In other words, the pupils will have to make up the missed detention and serve an additional detention. - Points will be totalled every week and pupils will be informed whether they have to attend detention on the Friday of that week.
-Names of pupils on detention each week will be announced in assembly.
+In other words, the pupils will have to make up the missed detention and serve an additional detention unless a valid excuse is provided timeously by the parent. - Points will be totalled every week and pupils will be informed whether they have to attend detention on the Friday of that week.
+Names of pupils on detention each week will be called to the office.
 Parents are notified via SMS and email that their child is in detention. - Penalty points are cancelled at the end of each term, but the record of detentions attended is continuous. - Pupils involved in any illegal substance-related incident are liable to immediate notification of a disciplinary enquiry, pending an investigation by the school and possibly the police. - An exclusion will be the extreme punishment for offences such as procurement, possession, use and sale of illegal substances, assault with grievous bodily harm, etc.